carbon-language/carbon-lang/llvm/docs/LangRef.rst

       < <# elements> x <elementtype> >

 The number of elements is a constant integer value larger than 0;
-elementtype may be any integer or floating point type, or a pointer to these types.
+elementtype may be any integer, floating point or pointer type.
 Vectors of size zero are not allowed.

 :Examples: